Summit League men's soccer tournament

 The Summit League men's soccer tournament is the conference championship tournament in soccer for the Summit League.
-The tournament has been held every year since 1994.
-It is a single-elimination tournament and seeding is based on regular season records.
+The tournament has been held every year in November since 1994.

+It is played under a single-elimination format, and seeding is based on regular season records.
 The winner, declared conference champion, receives the conference's automatic bid to the NCAA Division I men's soccer championship.

+In 2024, the tournament was not played and was instead replaced by a championship game including the top two finishing teams in conference play.

+In 2025, the Summit League restored the four-team tournament, and this time it will be hosted at campus sites.

+Denver is the most winning team of the competition with 9 titles.